 Sidearm: should he find himself under attack outside of an aircraft, Wild Weasel always has a firearm handy.
 He may fire a single shot with such weapons to inflict rank value 6 Piercing damage, raised by +1 RS when discharging a multi-round burst of ammunition.

 Loner: aside from being a somewhat poor conversationalist, Wild Weasel doesn't really have a use for most people.
-Generally going it alone, he must pass a Willpower ACT at -2 RS to remain within large crowds for a significant period of time.
+Generally going it alone, he must pass a Willpower ACTION at -2 RS to remain within large crowds for a significant period of time.

 Aerial Combat: not just an excellent pilot, Wild Weasel is a top notch combatant in the skies!
-He may add a +1 RS to any fighting ACT called for, whether offensive or defensive, while in the air - this when using onboard weapons or the aircraft itself.
+He may add a +1 RS to any fighting ACTION called for, whether offensive or defensive, while in the air - this when using onboard weapons or the aircraft itself.

 Guns: while he prefers to take down his enemies from above, Wild Weasel isn't at a loss on the ground.
 He can fire most standard, semi-automatic, and fully automatic rifles and pistols as though his Coordination was +1 RS higher than is listed above.